sandia-minimega/minimega/phenix/README.md

 Hub, and the image is updated automatically each time a commit is pushed to the `phenix` branch.

+> **NOTE**: currently the `latest` image available on Docker Hub defaults to
+> having UI authentication disabled.
+If you want to enable authentication,
+> you'll need to build the image yourself, setting the `PHENIX_WEB_AUTH=enabled`
+> Docker build argument.
+See issue #29 for additional details.

 ## Using

 Please see the documentation at https://activeshadow.github.io/minimega for